-Resubmission: Indicate if this is a resubmission.
+Indicate if this is a resubmission.
 If a resubmission, indicate if the previous application was created in ProposalCentral or in another system, which you would choose for a proposal created in Grants@Heart.
+See Document Uploads, item G for Resubmission Modification instructions.